 K3s is a lightweight version of Kubernetes designed for edge computing and small-scale environments, while K8s is a robust and scalable container orchestration platform designed for large-scale deployments.

 K3s has a smaller footprint, requires fewer resources, and is easier to install and manage than K8s.
+Here is a detailed comparison between K3s and K8s.

 What is the Amazon equivalent of Kubernetes?